handlerda/Accredited-Investor-Standard-Schema/readme.md

 **We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:**

-- Reporting a schema change
+- Reporting a schema change.
-- Discussing the current state of the code
+- Discussing the current state of the code.
-- Becoming a comaintainer
+- Becoming a co-maintainer.
 - Something else

 **We Develop with Github**